Most Frequently asked Oracle Interview Questions and Answers:

 I hope the above set of questions would have helped you to get a glimpse of what Oracle is all about.

-Even if you have a thorough knowledge of all the basic concepts, the way in which you present it in the interview matters a lot.
+Even if you have a thorough knowledge of all the basic concepts, the way in which you present them in the interview matters a lot.
 Hence stay calm and face the interview confidently without any hesitation.

 Read NEXT Part 2: Oracle DBA, RAC, and Performance Tuning Questions